build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 1. In the `Super-Linter_0d` action, we are defining `VALIDATE_CLOUDFORMATION: "true"` environment variable.
 This ensures that our CloudFormation template is validated using the `cfn-lint` github action. [cfn-lint](https://github.com/aws-cloudformation/cfn-lint?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) is an open source tool that helps validate AWS CloudFormation yaml/json templates against the [AWS CloudFormation Resource Specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) and additional checks.
 This includes checking valid values for resource properties and best practices.

 2. In the `CreateChangeSet` action, the `no-execute-changeset: "1"` option in the workflow below, it indicates whether to run the change set or have it reviewed.
 Default is `'0'`, which means it will run the change set.
-We don't want it to execute the changes; we just want to see the changes that will happen if PR is merged, hence we set it to `'1'`.
-Do not execute the changeset.
+We don't want it to execute the changes; we just want to see the changes that will happen if PR is merged, hence we set it to `'1'` which means we do not execute the changeset.

 3. In the `CreateChangeSet` action, we have added a new property `DependsOn: - Super-Linter_0d`.
 This tells the workflow to first run `Super-Linter_0d` action, and if it is successful, only then run the `CreateChangeSet` action.